Data-Engineer-Camp/dbt-dimensional-modelling/README.md

 Welcome to the tutorial on building a Kimball dimensional model with dbt.

-The tutorial is also featured on the [dbt developer blog](https://docs.getdbt.com/blog/kimball-dimensional-model).
+This tutorial is also featured on the [dbt developer blog](https://docs.getdbt.com/blog/kimball-dimensional-model).

 ## Table of Contents